jsgounot/BioScripts/MappingStat/README.md

 # Mapping stat

-Snakefile to get basic mapping stats from sam file
-Can be easily merged to another pipeline.
+Snakemake pipeline to get basic mapping stats from sam file Can be easily merged to another pipeline.

 # Process